TBMCPlugins/Chroma-Chat/README.md

 #### Toggle settings

     /u admin togglerpshow - Toggles [RP] tag shown at each message except /ooc or /nrp.
-    /u admin toggledebug - Toggles debug mode.
-Currently only gives a few info used to solve a specific error.
+    /u admin debug - Toggles debug mode.
+Currently it outputs a lot of info about the chat formatting.

-#### Saving and loading a player's position (/u admin savepos|loadpos)
-This is used in my "Invisible Parkour" as a checkpoint system, using anywhere else is not recommended.

 #### Setting the sound played on name mentioning
 You can set the sound played by editing "notificationsound" and "notificationpitch" in the config file (thebuttonmc.yml).